-Forest and Valley Trailway
+Forest and Valley Trailway in North Vancouver

-The Seymour Valley Trailway is one of Metro Vancouver’s best places to bring the family for a bike ride because it is paved (so no need for special mountain bike tires) and beautiful, as the trail winds through the forest.
+The Seymour Valley Trailway is a great place to take the family for a bike ride because it is paved (so no need for special mountain bike tires).
+It’s also beautiful.
+The trail winds through the forest.
 It’s even great for young children, although it isn’t actually flat.
 The trail tends to slope downhill, meaning that it’s uphill on the way back.

 The Seymour Demonstration Forest is a great destination to combine with a trip to Rice Lake, which is just minutes off the bicycle path, or the Lynn Canyon Suspension Bridge at Lynn Canyon Park, which is a hike away, but still in the area.

 The Seymour Demonstration Forest is a perfect place to visit almost any time of year.
 Because the path goes through the trees, it doesn’t get a lot of sunlight, especially in colder months.
 This means that although it’s beautiful on a sunny day, the weather doesn’t affect the experience as much as most other places in the Lower Mainland.